jplusplus/broken-promises/README.md

 optional arguments:
-  -h, --help      show this help message and exit --with-filters  Apply filters to remove unwanted dates
+  -h, --help      show this help message and exit --with-filters  Apply filters to remove unwanted dates --dates         Return the date found in the article

 ```
 ## Run tests